The month of May brings so many things – signs of summer, graduations, weddings, and so much more.

 May is also Better Hearing and Speech Month.
-Part of that is Speech Language Therapist (SLP) Appreciation day on May 18.
+Part of that is National Speech Language Pathologist (SLP) Appreciation Day on May 18.
 SLPs are VERY important to us here at the Orange Effect Foundation.
-One example of this is that every application is required to involve a therapist who is certified by the American Speech-Language-Hearing Association.
+One example of this is that every application is required to involve a speech-language pathologist who is certified by the American Speech-Language-Hearing Association.

 We are so fortunate to have three amazing SLPs on our board of directors so we are giving a huge shout out to them today.
 We are grateful for their insight, expertise, and generosity.

 Jacquie has experience providing speech therapy in various settings, including summer day camp for children who have special learning needs, Head Start, school-based therapy in high school and elementary school, and adult home health care.
 She currently works in multiple skilled nursing facilities and a rehabilitation hospital.